-The College's vision, values and principles were agreed in July 2009 after a six month College-wide consultation process.
+The College's vision, values and principles were agreed after a six-month College-wide consultation process and are subject to regular review to ensure they continue to meet requirements.
 All College managers are expected to demonstrate these values and principles through their leadership and management with the support of all members of staff.
 The College's vision, as approved by its members, is as follows: